fusion-energy/paramak/README.md

 ## Usage - reactor creation

-A reactor object provides a contain object for all the Shape objects created and allows operations on the whole collection of Shapes such as creation of a bounding box (DGMC graveyard) which is needed for neutronics simulations.
+A reactor object provides a container object for all the Shape objects created and allows operations on the whole collection of Shapes such as creation of a bounding box (DAGMC graveyard) which is needed for neutronics simulations.

 Import the Reactor object